-Today I’m sharing five breathing exercises that kids can practice to recenter after a meltdown or make it a part of their bedtime routine to ease the transition from an anxious day to a restful night.
+In these five breathing exercises, kids can practice recentering after a meltdown.
+Or they can make it a part of their bedtime routine to ease the transition from an anxious day to a restful night.

 Also called conscious breathing, belly breathing, or diaphragmatic breathing, buddy breathing teaches children how to breathe deeply.